Article_Banner_The_Role_of_Fungi_in_Sustainable_Food_Production.webp

 When did people start eating mushrooms?

-Even without the understanding of the biochemical processes, ancient humans leveraged the fungal potential to preserve and transform their food and beverages, such as bread and beer.
+Even without an understanding of the biochemical processes, ancient humans leveraged fungal potential to preserve and transform their food and beverages, such as bread and beer.
 Recent findings in Israel suggest that the familiar fungi known commonly as yeasts were used in food fermentation as early as 11000 BCE.6 Naturally present in the environment, yeasts feed on sugar in cereals or flour, converting it into alcohol and CO2 - the process helping bread rise and beer carbonate.

 How are fungi cultivated?